Invoice Finance comes in two main forms, Invoice Discounting and Factoring.

-An excellent method of funding for businesses, Invoice Finance is ideal for those who have an established trading history, preferably but not with an in house bookkeeper or accountant who really keeps on top of bookkeeping and invoicing systems.
+An excellent method of funding for businesses, Invoice Discounting is ideal for those who have an established trading history.

-The business “pledges” all invoices raised, by way of security to a lender.
-On a day to day basis, the business simply notifies the invoice finance funder of the amounts raised in customer invoices.
-When borrowing is required, the lender will make funds immediately available to a pre-agreed percentage of the total amount of all invoices raised (“the debtor book”).
-This percentage can be as much as 90% of the total debtor book, perhaps even more in some circumstances.
+The business offers all invoices raised, by way of security to a lender.
+On a day to day basis, the business simply notifies the funder of the amounts raised in customer invoices.
+When borrowing is required, the lender will make funds immediately available to a pre-agreed percentage of the total outstanding sales ledger.
+This percentage can be as much as 90% of the total debtor book, perhaps more in some circumstances.

-This type of funding is often thought to be the preferred way of funding your debtors, as invoice finance usually carries the benefit of:-
+This type of funding is often thought to be the preferred way of funding your debtors, as invoice discounting usually carries the benefit of:-

-- Anonymity with your customers (“confidential invoice finance”);
+- Anonymity with your customers (confidential invoice discounting);

 - A minimum of reporting requirements to your lender;